5 Best Virtual and Outsourced Accounting Services for Small Businesses in 2020

 The built-for-founders software helps you with tedious tasks like managing accounts, invoicing, and employee reimbursements.
 It also lets you file federal and state taxes, pay bills, and generate financial statements.
 The company even has outsourced, on-demand CFOs.
 If you need someone who can completely dedicate themselves to your finances and work alongside you to grow your business, inDinero’s CFO service is a good (though pricey) solution.

-Unfortunately, inDinero doesn’t sync with QuickBooks; instead, it uses its own accounting software.
+Unfortunately, inDinero doesn’t sync with QuickBooks; instead, the company uses its own proprietary accounting software.
 However, the software is pretty comprehensive and includes tax help and automated workflows.
 Through inDinero, your W-2 employees and 1099 contractors can also use a secure site to submit reimbursement requests and get paid.

 inDinero plans and pricing